thomas-alectio/AlectioSDK/examples/object_segmentation/Carvana/README.md

 the model on training image `i`.

 ## TODO
-- [x] Implementation of additional metrics including:
+  - [ ] Implementation of additional metrics for segmentation
-  - [x] queried per class
-  - [x] confusion matrix
-  - [x] label disagreement
-  - [x] accuracy per class

-- [ ] Output should include score distribution and logits